5GZORRO/SLA-Monitor/README.md

 }
 ```

-1. This **TransactionID** can be used to fetch the SLA from the local intermediate storage and if it is needed, we can use the **ProductID** re-fetch it from the SCLCM component (As previously mentioned in the Preparation Phase) if needed.
+1. This **TransactionID** can be used to fetch the SLA from the local intermediate storage.

 2. After fetching the SLA, we extract the required information from it:
 ```